-From now to end October we are sowing, planting, weeding, watering, picking and delivering our crops (generally about 25 different crops are ready for harvest at one time).
+Until the end of October we sow, plant, weed, water, pick and deliver our crops (generally about 25 different crops are ready for harvest at one time).

 Other work includes building new raised beds, taking in areas of the land which have not been cleaned and planted for some years, sowing green manure crops, repairing dry stone walls, building and strengthening fences (and finding new ways) to keep out the badger and the wild boar, creating compost and mulch, cutting firewood and clearing the undergrowth in the forest.

 The garden is terraced on 32 levels and you need to be fit to work here.
 It is a beautiful site on the frontier with Italy, see photo which shows an empty-looking space in the centre with the forest above.
 This photo was taken in 1999 before I arrived to restore the land and start the garden.